welbornprod/installer/README.md

 directory.
 It features automatic cleanup on failure, and an uninstall option.

-When no configuration is provided the default action is to install the top-level files (not including directories) into the proper application directory.
+When no configuration is provided the default action is to install the top-level files into the proper application directory.
+Directories are not included by default, see the [recurse config option](#installerjson).

 Executable files are symlinked in the proper executable directory.
 When no configuration is provided, any file that is executable (`chmod +x`) is